skonfig/extra/type/__ssrq_uwsgi_app/man.rst

 cap
    Can be used multiple times.
 chdir
-env
+check-static
+   For each request, check if a corresponding file is in the given directory before passing the request to the dynamic app. env
    An environment variable to be passed to the application.
    Takes an argument of the form `VARIABLE=value`.